cloudbees/jenkins-scalability-lab/README.md

 # Manual configuration (currently being automated)

 ## To trigger load
 1. Go to "Manage Jenkins" -> "Configure Jenkins", and under Load Generators, add some and save.
-Then clock the "Load Generators" link on the left sidebar and set global autostart to true (click the top button) and activate the generator(s) you want.
+Then click the "Load Generators" link on the left sidebar and set global autostart to true (click the top button) and activate the generator(s) you want.
 Jobs will start

 # Troubleshooting
 * **Problem:** Basic issues i.e. something broke